- Blocklist vs. Allowlist

 - Enter one of the following associated with the products you wish to update in Column B (each row):

 - Product IDs

 - Variant IDs

-This will blacklist that product for all past and future orders.
+- This will blocklist that product for all past and future orders

-To blacklist a specific set of orders, create a two column spreadsheet made up of the following:
+To add specific products, within specific orders, to the Blocklist, create a three column spreadsheet made up of the following: